-The first couple of times, I booked multi-city itineraries, I messed up.
+The first trip I booked my multi-city itineraries, I messed up.
 There were several factors I wasn’t thinking about as I was buying airline tickets.

-The truth is, trip planning is a lot of work.
-And you need to have patience and be willing to make adjustments.
+The truth is trip planning is a lot of work.
+You need to have patience and be willing to make adjustments.
 I’ve learned the hard way it’s better to save that city for another time than squeeze it in.

 Hopefully, these multi-city trip travel hacks will get you on your way to planning the best adventure!